 The Spanish film scholar Juan-Gabriel Tharrats claimed that it was the Spanish trick filmer Segundo de Chomón, who worked for Pathé in those years.

-The Fondation Jerôme Seydoux, keeper of the Pathé heritage, lists a 1905 version of Le Petit Poucet with no director nor actors at all, but also a 1909 version directed by Segundo de Chomón.
+The Fondation Jerôme Seydoux, keeper of the Pathé heritage, lists a 1905 version of Le Petit Poucet with no director nor actors at all but also lists a 1909 version directed by Segundo de Chomón.

-So the postcards must have been produced for the 1905 version, which was directed by Vincent Lorant-Heilbronn.
+So the postcards in this post must have been produced for the 1905 version, and it was directed by Vincent Lorant-Heilbronn.
 Probably.

 French postcard by Croissant, Paris, no. 3662.
 Photo: Film Pathé.
 Caption: Your husband is in big danger.